sap-tutorials/sap-build-apps/tutorials/build-apps-cap-service/build-apps-cap-service.md

 The deployment will take about 5 minutes to finish.
 When complete, you will get the URL to your service, though you will not have permissions to view it.

+>**TROUBLESHOOTING:**
+>
+>- In a SAP BTP trial account, SAP Business Application Studio allows only 2 deployments using a **Full-Stack Application Using Productivity Tools** dev space.
+If you created the application from the SAP Build lobby, this is the type of dev space used behind the scenes.
+>
+>- If you have trouble redeploying the CAP service, you may want to remove the previous deployment by running the following command in a terminal window:
+>
+>    ```
+>    cf undeploy RiskManagement --delete-services --delete-service-keys
+>    ```
+>
+>    The above assumes your app is named `RiskManagement`.
+You can check all deployed apps by running the command `cf mtas`.